Francesinhas/mimic3-length-of-stay-prediction/plan.md

 	- normalize continous features
 		- ? how do we normalize Values in CHARTEVENTS ?
 			- values of different measurement units #q
-			- should we use different feeatures for each measurement (ITEM) to preserve the individual meanings?
+			- should we use different features for each measurement (ITEM) to preserve the individual meanings?
 	- aggregate irregular time-stamped events into fixed time windows (h0, h1, h2, ...)
 		- normalization of time windows starting from the admission time
 	- encode categorigal features into numerical values using one-hot encoding